Hounds of Love: Reception

+Legacy

 Accolades

-In 2020, Rolling Stone ranked Hounds of Love at number 68 on its list of the 500 Greatest Albums of All Time.

-Pitchfork included the album at number four on their list of The 200 Best Albums of the 1980s.

-In a poll of the public conducted by NPR, Hounds of Love was voted in fourth place in its list of 150 greatest albums ever made by female artists.

-The album was placed at number 10 in the NME critics' list of the best albums of 1985.

 In 1998, Q magazine readers voted Hounds of Love the 48th-greatest album of all time, while two years later the same magazine placed it at number 20 in its list of the "100 Greatest British Albums Ever", and the third "Greatest Album of All-Time by a Female Artist" in 2002.
 In 2006, Q placed the album at number four in its list of "40 Best Albums of the '80s".
 In January 2006, NME named it the 41st-best British album of all time.
 The 19th edition of British Hit Singles & Albums, published by Guinness in May 2006, included a list of the Top 100 albums of all time, as voted by readers of the book and NME readers, which placed Hounds of Love at number 70.
 In 2008, The Atlanta Journal-Constitution said the album should be given consideration when listing albums released between 1978 and 1988 that have stood the test of time while remaining influential and enjoyable to this day.

 In 2012, Slant Magazine listed the album at number 10 on its list of "Best Albums of the 1980s".
-NME placed Hounds of Love 48th on its "500 Greatest Albums of All Time" list.
+In 2013, NME placed Hounds of Love 48th on its "500 Greatest Albums of All Time" list.
+In a 2018 poll of the public conducted by NPR, Hounds of Love was voted in fourth place in its list of 150 greatest albums ever made by female artists.
+Also in 2018, Pitchfork included the album at number four on their list of "The 200 Best Albums of the 1980s".
+In 2020, Rolling Stone ranked Hounds of Love at number 68 on its list of the "500 Greatest Albums of All Time".
+In 2024, Apple Music placed the album at number 50 on its "Apple Music 100 Best Albums" list.

+Influence

+Hounds of Love was described as "one of the big inspirations" for Alison Goldfrapp of Goldfrapp.
+Suede lead singer Brett Anderson said of Hounds of Love: "I love the way it's a record of two halves, and the second half is a concept record about fear of drowning.
+It's an amazing record to listen to really late at night, unsettling and really jarring".
+Stevie Nicks of Fleetwood Mac named Hounds of Love as one of her favourite albums.
+Kele Okereke of Bloc Party said of the title track: "The first time I heard it I was sitting in a reclining sofa.
+As the beat started I was transported somewhere else.
+Her voice, the imagery, the huge drum sound: it seemed to capture everything for me.
+As a songwriter you're constantly chasing that feeling".